 — Ayurveda and Yoga (@health_ayurveda) September 3, 2017

 Shoulder joints are at a high risk of sustaining injury from tight muscles.
 Due to our modern sedentary life, if you frequently slouch at your desk the muscles in your chest will tighten and contract which pulls the joints in your shoulders forward and causes joint problems to arise.
-Ankle joints are also at an increased risk of injury, reduced mobility and pain from tightened calf muscles.
+Ankle joints are also at an increased risk of injury, reduced mobility, and pain from tightened calf muscles.

-Athletes, dancers, seniors and people who live an active lifestyle usually find that regular treatments of proper massage therapy improves the functions of their muscles, connective tissues, tendons, ligaments and joints.
+Athletes, dancers, seniors, and people who live an active lifestyle usually find that regular treatments of proper massage therapy improve the functions of their muscles, connective tissues, tendons, ligaments and joints.
 Joint flexibility is critical in creating balance in the body and improving mobility.
 Tight muscles constrict and prevent a joint from performing its full range of mobility and over time the joint may start to weaken.
 Adhesions are formed in muscles due to tightness and tension.
 They can cause knots and restrict flexibility.
 Massage helps to realign the muscle fibers and break down these adhesions.
 This release restores movement and increases flexibility.

 Elderly people benefit greatly from increased joint flexibility which improves their balance and mobility to prevent possible falls which can, at their age, cause debilitating injury and even death.